Chapter 21:

 "Expand?"
 Now this I'm curious about.

-"Yes.
-Spreading the beauty of death across the country, and eventually the world, is our long-term goal.
-Cardinal already laid the groundwork for how we'll grow, and maybe transform into something like religion one day."
+"Spreading the beauty of death across the world is our long-term goal.
+Cardinal already laid the groundwork for how we'll grow unfettered, then maybe transform into a religion one day."

 "Heh.
 You're the biggest reason I haven't killed myself yet, Kazuma.
 I had fun these past two years, but if I can't live life how I want, then there's no point in living at all."

 "What do you mean?"
-I finally replied.
+I finally replied to her.

 With a forced smile, she started climbing down the side of the stairwell chamber we stood on.
 A mechanical unit on its side cushioned her descent onto our school roof again.
 "There's still time to explain things.
 Who knows, maybe I'm secretly hoping you try changing my mind about suicide."